rakhimov/scram/README.rst

 - clang/llvm

-For example, in order to install ``graphviz`` on your system, type:
+For example, in order to install ``Boost`` on your system, type:

 .. code-block:: bash

-    sudo port install graphviz
+    sudo port install boost

 If you'd prefer to copy/paste, the following line will install all major dependencies:

 .. code-block:: bash

-    sudo port install cmake boost libxml2 libxmlxx2 python27 graphviz google-perftools
+    sudo port install cmake boost libxml2 libxmlxx2 python27 google-perftools

 The optional installation for GUI building: